 When accepting mobile payments, for example, Alipay, you can open a store (something like a catalog entry) on Alipay´s App.
 There you can share basic information about your product, location, as well as to offer campaigns.
 While browsing the app, Chinese tourists receive location-based recommendations of stores that offer Alipay nearby.

 During the article, you have already noticed that China´s digital ecosystem is quite different from its western counterpart.
 To start with, there is an exciting competition between the BAT companies (Baidu, Alibaba, Tencent), which speeds up the digitalization of the country with the development of new business models and platforms.
 It is also to keep in mind, that Chinese apps are not fragmented and usually have many functions in one.
 Therefore, one cannot just do a simple comparison of a Chinese and a western app.
 Moreover, the government plays a strong role, and registration and validation of accounts are needed.
 Considering this, it is strongly recommended to work with an agency that guides you successfully through China’s digital marketing world.

-From the impressive numbers that you can see above, this year it is expected over 154 millions of Chinese tourists will travel overseas.
-For a tour and activity provider, capturing this huge opportunity and reaching to Chinese tourists should be a top priority.
+From the impressive numbers that you can see above, this year it is expected that over 154 million Chinese tourists will travel overseas.
+For a tour and activity provider, capturing this huge opportunity and reaching Chinese tourists should be a top priority.
 In case you need more questions and want to learn how Regiondo can help you, we are only an email away.

 I hope I have passed my enthusiasm towards the Chinese outbound tourism market in this blog series.
 It will be really exciting to see the development of the market in the following years and help companies to be part of it. (https://berenice.pendzialek.org).